-- (6) Action taken by the Regulator under this section must- - (a) be taken by giving notice in writing to the licensee, - (b) confirm the breach or breaches in respect of which it is imposed, - (c) specify the date on which the action takes effect (which the Regulator shall set having regards to all the circumstances, including the seriousness of the effects of the breach), and - (d) be published on its or on the Government website, unless the Regulator is satisfied that public interest in publication is outweighed by commercial or other reasons for confidentiality.
+- (a) be taken by giving notice in writing to the licensee, - (b) state the nature of the breach or breaches in respect of which it is imposed, - (c) specify the date on which the action takes effect (which the Regulator shall set having regards to all the circumstances, including the seriousness of the effects of the breach), and - (d) be published on its or on the Government website, unless the Regulator is satisfied that public interest in publication is outweighed by commercial or other reasons for confidentiality.

-22. Transfer, expiry and renewal
+23. Transfer, expiry and renewal

-- (1) For the purposes of this section and section 29, "transfer" shall include cede, assign and lease. - (2) An individual licensee must not, except with written consent of the Regulator, transfer- - (a) the licence or control of the licence, or - (b) ownership or control of, or an interest in, the whole or a substantial part of its electronic communications network or electronic communications facilities. - (3) An application for a transfer must be made in writing to the Regulator with reasons for the request, no later than three months prior to the intended date of transfer, in the prescribed form. - (4) The Regulator may refuse a request under subsection (3) if they believe that such a transfer would not advance the objectives of this Ordinance in relation to end users, or if the application does not meet the prescribed criteria, but must in any event convey their decision to the licensee within a maximum of 45 days from the date of application. - (5) The Regulator may- - (a) refuse the transfer, or - (b) grant permission for the transfer subject to any conditions that the Regulator considers would mitigate the effect of the transfer on end users. - (6) Unless it has been revoked or expired, a licensee may apply for the renewal of their licence in the manner and at the time prescribed. - (7) The Governor, on the advice of the Executive Council, may prescribe any fees applicable to the renewal of the licence.
+- (1) An individual licensee must not, except with written consent of the Regulator, transfer- - (a) the licence or control of the licence, or - (b) ownership or control of, or an interest in, the whole or a substantial part of its electronic communications network or electronic communications facilities. - (2) An application for a transfer must be made in writing to the Regulator with reasons for the request no later than three months, or a shorter period if agreed in advance by the Regulator, prior to the intended date of transfer, in the prescribed form. - (3) The Regulator may refuse a request under subsection (2) if they believe that such a transfer would not advance the objectives of this Ordinance in relation to end users, or if the application does not meet the prescribed criteria, but must in any event convey their decision to the licensee as soon as reasonably practicable from the date of application. - (4) The Regulator may- - (a) refuse the transfer, or - (b) grant permission for the transfer subject to any conditions that the Regulator considers would mitigate the effect of the transfer on end users. - (5) Unless it has been revoked or expired, a licensee may apply for the renewal of their licence in the manner and at the time prescribed. - (6) The Governor, on the advice of the Executive Council, may prescribe any fees applicable to the renewal of the licence. - (7) The Regulator may- - (a) refuse the renewal, - (b) grant the renewal on the same terms and conditions, or - (c) grant the renewal on different terms and conditions.